muziejus/novel-maps-of-ny-2017/sections/assessment.md

 #### Second essay

 **10%** The second essay features a reading of a passage from a work we have read for class.
 You should show the passage’s importance to the text as a whole.
 This essay should also be 900–1200 words long.
+It should also include, marked on the page, the various “templates” (in the Graff and Birkenstein sense) you make use of.

 #### Second essay rewrite

 **10%** The rewrite of the second essay is an opportunity to build upon the second essay by incorporating some of the additional texts you have been exposed to in the presentations.
-This rewrite should be 1200–1500 words long.
+This rewrite should be 1200–1500 words long, and it should also feature the aforementioned templates.

 #### Presentation